Learn German in Germany: Top Immersion Programs for 2026

 There are a lot of great destinations with German courses, though the majority are located in Germany, Austria, and Switzerland.
 Here are a few of the best places to learn German abroad!

-• Cologne, Germany: Heading to Germany’s west side, located closer to Brussels and Amsterdam than it is to Berlin, this 2,000-year-old city spans the famous Rhine River.
-During World War II almost all of the city was bombed, and its modern rebuild makes it one of the most unique-looking cities in Germany.
+- Cologne, Germany: Located closer to Brussels and Amsterdam than it is to Berlin, this 2,000-year-old city spans the famous Rhine River, and its post-war renovations makes it one of the most unique-looking cities in Germany.
 Spend your weekends walking the cobblestone streets in the city’s Old Town and enjoying the city’s cultural offerings and fairs.

 1. EF International Language Campuses